ETERNA-earkiv/ETERNA/documentation/Metadata_Formats.md

 ui.browse.metadata.descriptive.type.ead.2002=Encoded Archival Description 2002
 ```

-Finally one should provide translations for the field names to be processed by RODA via the _vizualization_ config file.
+Finally one should provide translations for the field names to be processed by ETERNA via the _vizualization_ config file.
 In order to to that, one must edit the `[RODA_HOME]/config/i18n/ServerMessages.properties` file and add the following entries as necessary, making sure that the last part of the key matches the `xsl:params`included in the visualization map.

 The following example depicts how the field names in the Simple Dublin Core example should be displayed in the user interface.